Rschnrlhdyt/TemanSawit-API/README.md

-# Cloud Computing Path
+# TemanSawit API

-Creating RESTful APIs and deploying to Google Cloud Platform using [Google Cloud Run](https//cloud.google.com/run) and [Google Cloud Build](https//cloud.google.com/build) for communication between Machine Learning Model and Mobile Development.
-Creating database in [Google Compute Engine](https://cloud.google.com/compute) and using [Google Cloud Storage](https//cloud.google.com/storage) to store images.
+This project is the final project of the Bangkit Academy 2023 Batch 1.
+I'm creating RESTful APIs and deploying them to Google Cloud Platform using  [Google Cloud Run](https//cloud.google.com/run) and [Google Cloud Build](https//cloud.google.com/build) for communication between the Machine Learning Model and Mobile Development, creating a database in [Google Compute Engine](https://cloud.google.com/compute), and using [Google Cloud Storage](https//cloud.google.com/storage) to store images.

-The CC division consists of:

-- Muh.
-Falach Achsan Yusuf (C300DSX2627)
-- Rischa Nurul Hidayati (C177DSY2224)

 ## TemanSawit-API